Woman shaping meatballs in a bright kitchen while preparing food by hand

 The Agile Cook’s note

-Real work does not become good only through protection.
+Work does not become good only through protection.
 It becomes good through contact.
 With people.
 With use.
 With reality.

 Work, like food, is not meant to live its whole life in the pot.